alxiong/alexa-skill-with-arduino-webclient/README.md

 - (Additional) A hacky way to keep Alexa Echo waiting for minutes without ending the session

 ## Contribution
-This write-up doesn't put completeness on top, but instead it give disproportionate emphasis/details on things matter or things I wish I could have read or have as a guide during my development experience.
+This write-up doesn't put completeness on top, but instead it give disproportionate emphasis/details on things matter or things I wish I could have read or have as a guide during my development.

 If you find this write-up useful and intend to wrap it into a more full-fledged documentation, please feel free to fork this repo or submit any issues.
 Any Pull Request are welcomed!